-- (a) obtained a Post Graduate Certificate in Education from a local university or equivalent; and - (b) obtained 6 years' relevant post-degree experience of which at least 3 years should be as an Educational Psychologist II; and - (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organisation of Educational Psychology; and satisfactory service as Educational Psychologist II. (d) School should take into account the work performance, professional expertise, and other attributes. leadership, personal such as interpersonal commitment, skills, judgment, planning and organisation abilities, etc. of the candidate when considering promotion. (updated on 24 May 2013)
+- (a) obtained a Post Graduate Certificate in Education from a local university or equivalent; and - (b) obtained 6 years' relevant post-degree experience of which at least 3 years should be as an Educational Psychologist II; and - (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organisation of Educational Psychology; and

+(d) satisfactory service as Educational Psychologist II.
+School should take into account the work performance, professional expertise, and other personal attributes, such as leadership, commitment, interpersonal skills, judgment, planning and organisation abilities, etc. of the candidate when considering promotion.